Mexico studies building new immigration facilities

-MEXICO CITY (AP) — Mexico is studying a change in the way it handles the migrants who have been overwhelming its facilities near the border with Guatemala, and may try to keep more of them in newly constructed voluntary shelters rather than in detention facilities.
+MEXICO CITY (AP) — Mexico is studying a change in the way it handles migrants who have been overwhelming its facilities near the border with Guatemala, and may try to keep more of them in newly constructed voluntary shelters rather than in detention facilities.

-Tonatiuh Guillén, director of the National Immigration Institute, told The Associated Press this week that migrants requesting asylum or certain other visas would be free to come and go from the facilities.
+Tonatiuh Guillén, director of the National Immigration Institute, told The Associated Press this week that migrants requesting asylum or certain other visas would be free to come and go from the shelters.
 He said the first such shelter would be built in Chiapas near the southern border.

-Guillén said officials are looking at a 37-acre (15 hectare) property in Tapachula.
+Guillén said officials are looking at a 37-acre (15-hectare) property in Tapachula.
 “If everything goes well, in the second half of the year we would begin design and hopefully construction of the new facility that is more like a shelter and not confinement, coexistence and not control,” he said.

-Mexico has been overwhelmed by the flow of U.S.-bound migrants, especially Central American families with children, in recent months, many of whom have travelled in caravans.
+Mexico has been overwhelmed in recent months by the flow of U.S.-bound migrants, especially Central American families with children, many of whom have travelled in caravans.

-President Andrés Manuel López Obrador has insisted that his main strategy to deal with migration is to improve conditions in their countries of origin so they don’t feel compelled to leave.
+President Andrés Manuel López Obrador has insisted that his main strategy to deal with migration is to improve conditions in migrants’ countries of origin so they don’t feel compelled to leave.

 However, detentions and deportations in Mexico are up 150% so far this year.